OpenSlides/OpenSlides/README.rst

 -----------------------

-*Note: There is a portable version of OpenSlides for Windows which does not required any install steps.
+*Note: There is a portable version of OpenSlides for Windows which does not require any install steps.
 If there is a reason that you can not use the portable version you should observe the following install steps.*

 1. Check requirements